gautier-collab/MIT-6.00.1x-Problem-set-2/README.md

-You can find the complete instruction for that problem set on edx.org.
+You can find the all the instructions for that problem set on edx.org.